Innovent Announces Phase 2 Clinical Study of Picankibart (IBI112) in Chinese Patients with Ulcerative Colitis Met Primary Endpoint

 - Clinical response was achieved in 54.0% and 68.0% of subjects in the picankibart 200 mg and 600 mg groups, respectively, which was significantly higher than in the placebo group (22.0%; p < 0.001).

-- In addition, the proportion of subjects who achieved symptomatic remission, endoscopic remission, or histologic-endoscopic mucosal remission in the picankibart 200 mg and 600 mg groups than in the placebo group.
+- In addition, the proportion of subjects who achieved symptomatic remission, endoscopic remission, or histologic-endoscopic mucosal remission in the picankibart 200 mg and 600 mg groups were higher than in the placebo group.

 The overall safety profile of the picankibart groups was favorable and similar to that of previous studies and other IL-23 class drugs, with no new safety signals observed.